UEM Group

+UEM Group Berhad (UEM Group) is an investment holding company and a wholly owned subsidiary of Khazanah Nasional Berhad.

+Its core businesses are Expressways (PLUS Malaysia Berhad), Township & Property Development (UEM Sunrise Berhad), Engineering & Construction (UEM Builders Berhad and Cement Industries of Malaysia Berhad or CIMA), Asset & Facility Management (UEM Edgenta Berhad) and Green Industries (UEM Lestra Berhad).

-UEM Group Berhad (formerly United Engineers Malaysia Berhad) or UEM Group is a Malaysian engineering-based infrastructure and services company with four key businesses namely Expressways; Township & Property Development; Engineering & Construction; and Asset & Facility Management.
-UEM Group has been a 100% subsidiary of Khazanah Nasional Berhad since 2001.
-UEM Group has assets of more than US$5.3 billion (RM21.4 billion), with shareholders' funds standing in excess of US$1.9 billion (RM7.8 billion) as the end of December 2020.
+UEM Group has assets of more than US$5 billion (RM22.1 billion), with shareholders' funds standing in excess of US$2.1 billion (RM9.2 billion) as of the end of December 2022.

 History

 The company was incorporated in 1966 as United Engineers (M) Bhd.

 In 2001, it became a wholly owned subsidiary of Khazanah Nasional Berhad, the sovereign wealth fund of Malaysia.

 UEM Group of companies

 Mercu UEM

 Mercu UEM, a 29-storey commercial office building is the main headquarters of the UEM Group.
 It is located at KL Sentral, Kuala Lumpur.